Our Programs

 Critical Family and Kinship Studies (MSc)

-The Graduate program in the field of Critical Family and Kinship Studies is an exciting and innovative endeavour that is fairly unique within Family Studies programs and provides our department an opportunity to pioneer graduate studies and research in this area.
+The Graduate program in the field of Critical Family and Kinship Studies is an exciting endeavour that is fairly unique within Family Studies programs and emphasizes critical theories and creative methodologies to understand diverse expressions of family and kinship.
 In particular, the emphasis on theoretical approaches that challenge dominant social structures and narratives, and the broadened examination of Kinship to include individuals and their relationships to the land and with human and non-human family members, is included.

 Family Relations and Human Development (MSc) (PhD)